CraigNSt/Url-Explorer-Service/index.md

 This service was written with the URL Explorer app in mind.
 It lets you easily access URLs on a share from your Android device as well as uploading those URL's to the device.

-Available on Google Play [UrlExplorer](https://play.google.com/store/apps/details?id=com.cstanley.urlexplorer).
+[UrlExplorer](https://play.google.com/store/apps/details?id=com.cstanley.urlexplorer) Available on Google Play.

 ### Support or Contact